Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 ![](http://10.59.132.240:9009/projects/csg_sonic/documentation/graphics/templates/Sysmonitor.png)

-  Sonic system consists of multiple system process forwared
+  Sonic system consists of multiple system process forwarded

 ### 1.1.1 Functional Requirements

 Requirement guidance: -
-- First Pass: Fill out with top-level requirements that put the big picture in place
+- Sonic system conFirst Pass: Fill out with top-level requirements that put the big picture in place
 - Second Pass: Fill out with detailed, immutably numbered requirements from which test cases can be generated

 See example file in template folder